 In a few words

 Jean-Charles de Hemptinne graduated from the Katholieke Universiteit Leuven in 1985 with a Chemical Engineering degree followed by a PhD in Chemical Engineering from MIT.
 In 2000, he defended a thesis on "Thermodynamic methods in Petroleum engineering" at the Université Claude Bernard Lyon 1 to receive accreditation to supervise research.
+He is a fellow of AIChE since 2021.

 His research topic focuses on the development of tools (essentially equations of state) for correlating and predicting physical-chemical properties of fluid mixtures.
-He teaches applied thermodynamics to the IFP-School cycle ‘Energy and Processes’ and he the IFP-School contact for the major in Catalysis and Processes within the track “Sustainable Industrial Processes” of the Chemistry Master delivered by Lille University.
+He teaches applied thermodynamics to the IFP-School cycle ‘Energy and Processes’ and he is the IFP-School contact for the major in Catalysis and Processes within the track “Sustainable Industrial Processes” of the Chemistry Master delivered by Lille University.

-Jean-Charles de Hemptinne is also a member of several scientific societies among which the SFGP and EFCE for which he chairs the working party on Thermodynamics and Transport Properties.
+Jean-Charles de Hemptinne is also a member of several scientific societies among which the SFGP and EFCE for which he is vice-chair of the working party on Thermodynamics and Transport Properties.
 He has organized several international scientific conferences, ("Thermodynamics 2007" ; "InMoTher 2012" and ESAT 2021) and is the initiator of the IUT (Industrial Use of Thermodynamics) symposia that have been held in conjuction with either ESAT or ECCE meetings.

-Jean-Charles de Hemptinne is author or co-author of 72 publications in refereed journals with a web of science H-factor of 27, and 3 IFP Energies nouvelles patents.
+Jean-Charles de Hemptinne is author or co-author of 92 publications in refereed journals with a web of science H-factor of 32, and 3 IFP Energies nouvelles patents.
 He is the main author of the handbook entitled "How to select a thermodynamic model for process simulation: problem analysis in three steps".

 Research subjects